 If you had the support of a relatively safe, responsive, aware family you may have had a better chance of recovering and salvaging your self esteem after having been taunted and bullied as a child.
 If you already felt unsafe at home and the torture continued outside home, the overwhelming sense of being lost, abandoned, hopeless, and filled with self-loathing pervaded your everyday life.
 It can also feel like anyone who befriends you is doing you a favor, because you see yourself as so damaged.
 Or you may think that anyone involved in your life must be predatory and not to be trusted.
 Without a supportive home life, the effects of bullying can be magnified and miserably erode quality of life.

 5. Bullying (with Over-Supportive Parents)

-Conversely, if your parents were overly and indiscriminately supportive, it can also leave you feeling unprepared for the cruel world.
+Conversely, if your parents were overly and indiscriminately supportive, it can leave you feeling unprepared for the cruel world.
 Without initial cause to develop a thick outer layer, it can feel challenging and even shameful to view yourself as unable to withstand the challenges of life outside the home.
 From this perspective, you may feel ill prepared and deeply ashamed to admit this dirty ugly secret about you, even to your parents, because you need to protect them from the pain they would endure if they knew.
-Instead, you hide the painful secret of what's happened to you.
-The shame can be overwhelming and cloud your perspective.
+Instead, you hid the painful secret of what's happened to you.
+Shame can cloud your perspective.
 Eventually it can seem as if your parents’ opinion of you is in conflict with the world’s opinion of you.
-It can compel you to cling to what is familiar moving forward in your life, and you may question the validity of your parents' positive view of you, and default to the idea that you are not good enough or are victim-like and should be the subject of ridicule.
+It can compel you to cling to what is familiar in your life, because it's hard to trust what's real and what isn't.
+You may question the validity of your parents' positive view of you, and default to the idea that you are not good enough or are victim-like and should be the subject of ridicule.

 6. Bullying (with Uninvolved Parents)